opeodedeyi/cre8ive-backend/README.md

         "name": ""
     }
     ```
+    the name should be the **fullname** (firstname and lastname)

 3. google/

-    This just needs the accesstoken to be provided, and can be gotten by implementing firebase to the frontend
+    This just needs the **access_token** alone to be provided, and can be gotten by implementing firebase or any other method of your choice to the frontend
     ```
     {
         "access_token": "",